Doctor insights on:

 Loestrin As Emergency Contraception

 5 days ago.
 Took lo loestrin blue pills as an emergency contraception.
 I can't afford plan b.Been spotting blood with a clear discharge.
-Am i pregnant?
+Am I pregnant?

 Emergency: Contraceptives side effects can include spotting or bleeding, changes in menstrual flow or your period may be late or early.
 So, your spotting does not mean that you are pregnant.
-The only 100% way that a woman knows she is not pregant after taking an emergency contraceptive is when she gets her actual period.
+The only 100% way that a woman knows she is not pregnant after taking an emergency contraceptive is when she gets her actual period.
 Take care. ...Read more

 Contraceptiion is a means of preventing conception (or fertilization).
 There are hormonal and non hormonal methods of preventing sperm and egg from meeting.
 Talk to your doctor or clinic about what options are best for you.
 There are short acting methods (condoms, pills, patch, ring) and long ...Read more

 Can lo loestrin fe birth control pills be used as emergency contraceptives?
-Took 2 pills after unprotected sex and 2 more the next day, am i ok?
+Took 2 pills after unprotected sex and 2 more the next day, am I ok?

 Took my bc pills as a form of Plan B (lo loestrin fe, 4 pills, 12 hours apart, pills m-th).
 How do I continue to take my birth control?
 Today is mon.